-Action: Chief Financial Officer/Senior Leadership Team - Completed in Autumn 22
+Action: Director of Transformation/Senior Leadership Team - Ongoing

-• Workforce Capacity - To monitor the emerging risk of restrictions on workforce capacity to the delivery of the Gedling Plan and to governance compliance.
+- Introduce additional segregation for user management, system management and business process transactions Action: Chief Finance Officer - Interim arrangements introduced immediately wider restructure ongoing. - Implement a Council wide formal change management process for systems, gorming part of the digital road map.
+Action: Chief Finance Officer& Director of Transformation - Interim arrangements for reporting changes to the chart of account in place through a reporting process, a Council wide approach is ongoing. - Workforce Capacity To monitor the emerging risk of restrictions on workforce capacity to the delivery of the Gedling Plan and to governance compliance.
 Prioritise Gedling Plan actions to ensure alignment with resources available and to maintain staff morale.
-Workforce capacity is being impacted by: Covid-19 service impacts and the resulting backlog of service plan actions; implementation of the management restructure to deliver required efficiency savings requiring new ways of working to ensure success resulting in capacity reductions during this period of change; and the cost of living crisis increasing demands to support for vulnerable households.
+Workforce capacity is being impacted by increased service demand and a shortage of professionals in the job market, with reliance on high cost Interim staffing arrangements, implementation of the management restructure to deliver required efficiency savings requiring new ways of working to ensure success resulting in capacity reductions during this period of change; and the cost of living crisis is still increasing demands to support for vulnerable households.